opencog/atomspace/README.md

 knowledge representation system, the data and procedures encoded in "Atomese" are meant to be accessed by other automated subsystems manipulating and querying and inferencing over the data/programs.

+Aside from the various advanced features, Atomese also has some very basic and familiar atom types: atoms for arithmetic operations like "plus" and "times", conditional operators, like "greater-than" or "equals", control operations like "sequential and" and "cond", as well as settable state.
+This makes Atomese resemble a kind of intermediate language, something you might find inside of a compiler, a bit like CIL or Gimple.
+However, it is both far more flexible and powerful than these, and also far less efficient.
+Adventurous souls are invited to create a compiler to GNU Lighting, CIL, Java bytecode or the bytcode of your choice; or maybe to a GPU backend, or even more complex data-processing systems, such as TensorFlow.

-Also, viewed as a programming language, it can be very slow and inefficient and not scalable; it was not designed with efficiency and programming tasks in mind, nor with scalability; but rather, it was designed to allow the generalized manipulation of networks of probabilistic data by means of rules and inferences and reasoning systems.
-It extends the idea of probabilistic logic networks to a generalized system for automatically manipulating and managing data.
+In its current form, Atomese was primarily designed to allow the generalized manipulation of large networks of probabilistic data by means of rules and inferences and reasoning systems.
+It extends the idea of probabilistic logic networks to a generalized system for algorithmically manipulating and managing data.
+The current, actual design has been heavily influenced by practical experience with natural-language processing, question answering, inferencing and the specific needs of robot control.

 The use of the AtomSpace, and the operation and utility of Atomese, remains a topic of ongoing research and design experimentation, as